 Currently, it is difficult to recycle most EV batteries.
 There is no standardized design for EV batteries, and most are not designed with recycling in mind.
-Some governments are beginning to promote the recycling of EV batteries.
-China imposed new laws in 2018 that made EV manufacturers responsible for ensuring batteries are recycled, and as a result recycles more lithium-ion batteries then the rest of the world combined.
-In the US, the federal government has yet to tackle EV battery recycling laws, but several states, including California-the nation's largest car market-are exploring setting their own rules.
+That being said, some governments are beginning to promote the recycling of EV batteries.
+China imposed new laws in 2018 that made EV manufacturers responsible for ensuring batteries are recycled, and now recycles more lithium-ion batteries then the rest of the world combined.
+In the United States, the federal government has yet to tackle EV battery recycling laws, but several states, including California-the nation's largest car market-are exploring setting their own rules.
 Pennsylvania currently does not have state battery regulations in place.
-In the US, most EV manufactures can recycle parts of used batteries, but what cannot be recycled goes into the landfill.
+Most domestic EV manufactures can recycle parts of used batteries, but what cannot be recycled goes into the landfill.
 Tesla reportedly recycles 60 percent of the components from its lithium-ion batteries once they've reached end of life.